Add Slicers to PivotTables (Tutorial)

 Sales of Desktops dropped significantly.
 With total profits of almost 260 million, only 21 million came from catalog sales.
 Catalog sales saw profits drop from almost 10 million (2007) to 4 million (2009).
 Perhaps Contoso should close this channel?

-Profits in Asian countries are increasing whereas profits in European countries, and North America are decreasing.
+Profits in Asia are increasing whereas profits in and North America are decreasing.

 Contoso can use this information, and much more, to make intelligent business decisions.

 To continue this tutorial, go to the next topic: Add Slicers to PivotCharts (Tutorial).